FoalTS/foal/docs/packages/common.md

 ### `methodNotAllowed()`

-Throws a MethodNotAllowedError.
+Throws a HttpResponseMethodNotAllowed.
 The client gets a `405 Method Not Allowed`.

 ```typescript
 @Service()